• Yogaha Chitta Vritti Nirodhaha

 • Yoga releases the creative potential in life”

-• “Age cannot be the problem coming in the way of practice one need to have strong will
+• “Age cannot be the problem coming in the way of practice

 power in one’s practice”.